 These are cases that might come before the court.

-I don't know what I'm gonna rule.
+I don't know what I'm going to rule.

 And the Senate Judiciary Committee did not press her.